Kent Bird Control - why pigeons, seagulls and other pest birds need controlling

 Salmonellosis often occurs as “food poisoning” and can be traced to pigeons, starlings and sparrows.
 The disease bacteria are found in bird droppings; dust from droppings can be sucked through ventilators and air conditioners, contaminating food and cooking surfaces in restaurants, homes and food processing plants.

-Chlamydiosis causes a flu-like respiratory infection with high fever, severe headache, and generalized aches and pains.
+Chlamydiosis causes a flu-like respiratory infection with high fever, severe headache, and generalised aches and pains.
 As it is often wrongly diagnosed as influenza, the wrong treatment is prescribed.
 The disease can be transmitted by infected ticks, ingestion, or by inhalation of dust contaminated with the organism.

 Schistosomiasis one of the most prevalent diseases throughout the world, is caused by a water-borne trematode and pigeons are responsible.

-Bird damage to buildings.
+Bird damage to buildings

 Pest birds cause millions of pounds worth of damage each year buildings in the UK.
 Apart from the unsightly mess, nesting materials can block drainpipes causing leaks and flooding.
 Nesting material can be flammable as they are built from small twigs, straw and droppings.